White Christmas Martini

 This festive cocktail is all kinds of perfect for the Christmas season.

-The flavors are incredible—it’s creamy with a punch from the vodka (that’s not too much, but let’s you know it’s there.)
+The taste is incredible — it’s creamy with a punch from the vodka (that’s not too much, but let’s you know it’s there.)

 My mother said this White Christmas Martini recipe tastes like boozy snow ice cream, and if that’s not an endorsement, I don’t know what is.